 Do continue to observe safe distancing measures and practice good personal hygiene such as regular handwashing and wearing a mask when leaving your home.
 Continue to monitor your health and test yourself where necessary.

 If your ART test result is positive, you may be infected with the SARS-CoV-2 virus.
 Please take a photograph of your ART test results with your identification document (e.g. NRIC/passport) in the same photo immediately and visit a Swab and Send Home (SASH) clinic for a confirmatory Polymerase Chain Reaction (PCR) test.

 The list of SASH clinics may be found at phpc.gov.sg.
 Bring (1) the photo of your results + ID together and (2) your physical ID (NRIC/Passport) to the clinic.
 If you are assessed by the doctor to meet the swabbing criteria, the cost of the confirmatory PCR test will be fully covered by the government.

-An invalid test may mean that the test was not performed correctly.
-You must perform a second ART test immediately.
+If your ART test result is invalid, it may mean that the test was not performed correctly.
+You must perform a second test with another ART kit immediately.

 If your second ART test is still invalid, please take a photo of the test result(s) with your identification document (ID) in the same photo and visit a SASH clinic immediately for a confirmatory PCR test.
 The list of SASH clinics may be found at phpc.gov.sg.
 Please bring (1) the photo of your results + ID together and (2) your physical ID (NRIC/Passport) to the clinic.